andvarna99/50_Projects_in_50_days/README.md

 - user can click on each one of the buttons and a different sound will play based on the description

 ![sound board](gifs/sound_board.gif)

+### Project 10: Dad Jokes App

+- used Javascript, CSS, HTML, and the icanhazdadjoke API
+-